 Sound familiar?
 If this is one of the roadblocks you face when it comes to journaling, this post is here to help.
 I want to take the guesswork out of how you can journal effectively, without the impending paralysis that sometimes results from an open-ended prompt.

-Whether you are new to journaling or are just here to get some new prompts to try, consider doing a “mental download” first using the “morning pages” method (contributor Ellen Koneck wrote a helpful post about this here!).
+Whether you are new to journaling or are just here to get some new prompts to try, consider doing a “mental download” first using the “Morning Pages” method. (“Morning Pages” is a writing practice developed by author Julia Cameron.
+Wit & Delight contributor Ellen Koneck wrote a helpful post about this topic, which you can read here.)
 It’s a great way to get your mental gears greased and clean out any fragments of unfinished tasks, things to remember, or notes to self.
 It’s also really effective in priming the pump per se when it comes to getting the most out of more targeted journaling sessions.